All planning checklists

 Set up music/entertainment

-Use a portable speaker for music, as relying on TV sound systems might not be ideal, especially in older Dorset cottages.
+Use a portable speaker - TV sound in older Dorset cottages is often underwhelming.

 Easy·Medium impact